Jopacorrea/soundwise-capstone/README.md

 - _Playlist Transfer_ - Seamlessly transfer playlists from Spotify to Apple Music.
 - _Music Preview_ – Preview playlists and their contents before initiating a transfer.
 - _Progress Indicator_ – A real-time progress displays the status of the playlist transfer.
-- _Sunnary_ – Give the status of the process and allows user to redirect to Apple Music.
+- _Summary_ – Give the status of the process and allows user to redirect to Apple Music.

 ## Implementation